-- "Take a deep breath in" (watch the chest to ensure deep breathe is achieved) - "Let it out" (watch chest to insure exhale is achieved) - "Take a deep breath in" (watch the chest to insure exhale is achieved and timing of breath cycle for the subject) - "Let it out" - "Now breathe all the way IN, IN, IN..." (watch to confirm timing and inhalation is fully achieved and chest is still) - "Keep holding your breath DO NOT BREATHE" - Visually confirm inspiratory breath-hold by watching subject's chest and commence CT scan. - "Breathe and Relax."
+- "Take a deep breath in" (watch the chest to ensure deep breathe is achieved) - "Let it out" (watch chest to insure exhale is achieved) - "Take a deep breath in" (watch the chest to insure exhale is achieved and timing of breath cycle for the subject) - "Let it out" - "Now breathe all the way IN, IN, IN..." (watch to confirm timing and inhalation is fully achieved and chest is still) - "Keep holding your breath DO NOT BREATHE" - Visually confirm inspiratory breath-hold by watching subject's chest and commence CT scan.

+• "Breathe and Relax."

-Parameter Actor Requirement Subject Positioning Technologist Shall place the subject in a supine position, arms positioned comfortably above the head in a headarm rest with lower legs supported.
+Parameter Actor Requirement Subject Positioning Technologist Shall place the subject in a supine position, arms positioned comfortably above the head in a head- arm rest with lower legs supported.
 Table Height Technologist Shall adjust the table height for the mid-axillary plane of the chest to pass through the isocenter.
 Subject Alignment Technologist Shall position the subject such that the "sagittal laser line" lies along the sternum (e.g. from the suprasternal notch to the xiphoid process).
-Scan Projection Technologist Shall perform a lateral scout and verify that the mid-

-Radiograph axillary plane of the bronchial tree, at the level of the carina, is within 2 cm of iso-center.
-Shall perform an AP (or PA) scout and verify that the subject is correctly centered at horizontal iso-center within 2 cm.
-Breath-hold Coaching Technologist Shall coach the subject on Breath-holding as described above.
-Use of intravenous contrast Radiologist Shall NOT use intravenous contrast.
-Use of oral contrast Radiologist Shall NOT use oral contrast.
-Artifact Sources Technologist Shall remove or position potential sources of artifacts (specifically including breast shields, metal-containing clothing, EKG leads and other metal equipment) such that they will not degrade the reconstructed CT volumes.
+Scan Projection Radiograph Scout Technologist Shall perform a lateral scout and verify that the mid- axillary plane of the bronchial tree, at the level of the carina, is within 2 cm of iso-center.
+Commented [SBF51]: AAPM-5 Scans Shall perform an AP (or PA) scout and verify that the subject is correctly centered at horizontal iso-center within 2 cm.
+Shall match the display field of view between time points to insure consistency of spatial resolution.
+Shall adjust the Cephalad/caudal coverage of the Lung Coverage Technologist lungs from apex to base between the TLC and 0 0 U expiratory CT acquisitions to cover the lungs within the limits of the lung apex and base, e.g. no more than 2 cm cephalad to the apical or 5 cm caudal to the basal lung borders.
+Commented [SBF52]: KOD-41 and 42 Breath-hold Coaching Technologist Shall coach the subject on Breath-holding as described specified above.
+Commented [SBF53]: KOD-36 Use of intravenous Radiologist / Shall NOT use iIntravenous contrast Shall NOT be Commented [SBF54]: KD-37 contrast Technologist used.
+Use of oral contrast Radiologist / Technologist Shall NOT use oOral contrast Shall NOT be used.
+Commented [SBF55]: KD-37 Artifact Sources Technologist Shall remove or position potential sources of artifacts (specifically including breast shields, metal- containing clothing, EKG leads and other metal equipment) such that they will not degrade the reconstructed CT volumes.